DickersonLab/IDCC-SAM/README.md

 **Step 4: Review Results**

 A.	Open the '.xlsx' file in each of the sub-sub-folders in step 3B above to view the results of each model per dataset. files are named as "_Model Name__prediction_summary__Dataset Name_.xlsx".

+Here is the link to the publication for this work: https://www.mdpi.com/2306-5354/12/2/184

+If you find our code useful, please consider citing our work as follows:

+Fanijo, S., Jannesari, A., & Dickerson, J. (2025).
+IDCC-SAM: A Zero-Shot Approach for Cell Counting in Immunocytochemistry Dataset Using the Segment Anything Model.
+Bioengineering, 12(2), 184. https://doi.org/10.3390/bioengineering12020184